MEOM/meom-live-search/readme.md

 - Plugin listens inputs with `[name="s"]` and fires ajax request on changes.
 Input have to be wrapped inside `<form>` element.
 - Plugin will render results inside `.meom-live-search` elements.
+- Result element `.meom-live-search` will have a class `.active` on input focusin event and the class will be removed on focusout event.
 - Loader is shown while requesting server for results.
 Loader uses class name `.meom-live-search__loader`.
 When loader is visible it gets class name `.meom-live-search__loader--show`

 ## Filters